We look forward to you joining us soon, here is some info to get you started.

 We do have some first aid supplies that are available on the campus that you are welcome to use when necessary.
 We recommend that your group brings a first aid kit as well.
 We do have a couple nurses on staff here.

 Trinidad has a good medical system with specialists in most areas.
 If you wish to see a physician, we can make arrangements.
 Medical expenses will need to be paid upfront for most doctors and hospitals to see you, so someone on the team will need to have a credit card available for such emergencies.
 The good news is medical expenses are much cheaper here in Trinidad than they are in the US.

 We do have a formal dress code, accessed here.

 It is appropriate to greet someone when you walk past them with a friendly, “Hello, good morning (good afternoon, good evening, or good night depending on the time of day).”

-We do have porcalin flushing toilets, and toilet paper.
+We do have porcelain flushing toilets, and toilet paper.
 It is not referred to as the bathroom or restroom but rather the “wash room” or “toilet”.

-Clothing—cool (recommended polyester or acrylic or nylon-type since it dries quickly), work clothes that you don’t mind getting destroyed, closed toe shoes for working in the bush, comfortable walking shoes or sandles for being in public.
+- Clothing—cool (recommended polyester or acrylic or nylon-type since it dries quickly), work clothes that you don’t mind getting destroyed, closed toe shoes for working in the bush, comfortable walking shoes or sandals for being in public.

 - Clothes pins and a little laundry detergent

 - Spending money ($20’s or smaller, or ATM card to draw it out here)